Skip to Content

 Image by Dislentev via DepositPhotos

-The vans leave every 15 minutes and the ticket cost includes the return transport and entrance fee.
+The vans leave every 15 minutes and the ticket includes the return transfer and the entrance fee.

-Since this is an iconic landmark, it’s swarmed by tourists so you should purchase your ticket in advance as it will save you time while you take the Corcovado Train.
+Being the most sought-after attraction, it’s usually swarmed by tourists.
+I highly recommend purchasing your ticket in advance, as it will save you time while you take the Corcovado Train.

-➤ The Christ the Redeemer Official Cog Train Ticket takes you all the way to the Tijuca National Park, which is the world’s largest urban forest, on a picturesque train ride.
+▶️ The Christ the Redeemer Official Ticket by Cog Train takes you all the way to the Tijuca National Park, which is the world’s largest urban forest, on a picturesque train ride.
 Once you get there you’ll be taken right to the foot of the Christ the Redeemer statue to enjoy the views and the visit. ➥ BOOK IT HERE

 Lunch at Assador Rio